amnafatimaa6-ops/IRIS-DATA_Analysis_and_Visualization/README.md

 - **Petal length and width are the most informative features** for distinguishing species.
 - **Setosa** is easily distinguishable due to smaller and tightly grouped petal sizes.
 - **Versicolor and Virginica** overlap in sepal measurements but differ in petal sizes.
-- Outliers are rare, mostly in petal features for Versicolor and Virginica.
+- Outliers are rare, mostly in petal features for Setosa and Virginica.

 ---